Error-331/code_tests/docs/bible/links.md

 Not Far Away - March 18 (Jesus does not take our pain lightly; We don't have to fix the emotional pain of others, but we can bear witness to it; May we follow God's example and draw close to those who need comfort);

 Restored and Raised - March 19 (Prayers of faith can bring strength and relief; Forgiveness and restoration are available when we present ourselves before the Lord and others in humility);

+Lean on Him - March 20 (2 Corinthians 12:9 KJV; We are multi-faceted and made in the image of an emotional and complex God; Weakness is where Christ meets us with the generosity of his mercy and strength);

+Outgrowing Old Ways - March 21 (We should not be discouraged or scared when we find old patterns insufficient to hold our growing experience; God is in the unknown as much as he is in the foundations of our faith);

 ## Misc